Aardonyx was an early dinosaur that lived in South Africa about 200 million years ago.

 Although Baryonyx isn’t primarily arboreal, its adaptations allow it to navigate through forested areas.

-When it involves sensory capabilities, the Baryonyx showcases impressive adaptations that improve its hunting skills.
+When it involves sensory capabilities, the Baryonyx showcases impressive adaptations that improve its hunting skills

 You’ll find that its brain size and structure play an essential role in processing visual, auditory, and olfactory information, making it a formidable predator.